bplmaps/walk-to-the-sea-website/content/digital-essays/financial-district.md

 ![Burnt District rebuild map.](https://bpldcassets.blob.core.windows.net/derivatives/images/commonwealth:js956k298/image_access_800.jpg)

 While the fire had wiped out the neighborhood and caused millions in damage, the quick action of citizens to rebuild showed the motivation to get the financial center of the city up and running.
 The rebuilding efforts are illustrative of Boston's resilience, especially within the business and economic center.
 The scale of damage allowed for an overhaul of the neighborhood.
 A committee of Bostonians formed to urge the city to make changes that would make streets wider and straighter, and therefore make the streets safer and fire harder to spread among buildings.
 The resulting changes were significant: [seventeen streets were widened and four were extended.](https://collections.leventhalmap.org/search/commonwealth:js956k280) The city also implemented significant upgrades to its firefighting abilities, hoping to curb another fire.

 The pace of these changes was remarkable.
-The current District is the result of a resilient city, that would not accept longterm wide spread damage, or a repeat of the devastating fire.
+The current District is the result of a resilient city, that would not accept long term, widespread damage, or a repeat of the devastating fire.
 The importance of the district as a financial center, not a residential one, made it a unique place, did the intermingling of historic monuments.
 This colossal event was essential to the making of Boston's Financial District, and exemplify the city's innovation and resilience.